-5.3.1.
-Have a normal adequate seat for the driver.
-5.3.2.
-The seat must be rigidly located within the compartment and must not tilt, hinge or fold unless it is a production seat fitted with a serviceable locking mechanism preventing independent operation.
-5.3.3.
-It must support and retain the driver within the vehicle.

-5.3.4.
-The seat cushion (i.e. the part on which the

-occupant sits) when uncompressed, must not be less than 15.25cm below the top edge of the adjacent body side or door.

-5.3.5.
-Any other seats fitted must similarly comply and all seats must face forward.

-5.3.6.
-Cars of Periods A to D are exempt from this requirement.

-5.3.7.
-If a single seater, the maximum time for a driver to get in or out of the vehicle must not exceed 5 seconds.
-Engines
+- 5.3.1.
+Have a normal adequate seat for the driver. - 5.3.2.
+With the occupant seated, the seat must be correctly located and securely anchored within the compartment and must not tilt, hinge or fold unless it is a production seat fitted with a serviceable locking mechanism preventing independent operation. - 5.3.3.
+It must support and retain the driver within the vehicle. - 5.3.4.
+The seat cushion (i.e. the part on which the occupant sits) when uncompressed, must not be less than 15.25cm below the top edge of the adjacent body side or door. - 5.3.5.
+Any other seats fitted must similarly comply and all seats must face forward. - 5.3.6.
+Cars of Periods A to D are exempt from this requirement. - 5.3.7.
+If a single seater, the maximum time for a driver to get in or out of the vehicle must not exceed 10 seconds.